 Mary is a very experienced Clinical Psychologist with the confidence, skill and knowledge to work with all age groups.
 She is a warm, friendly and relaxed therapist who is very adept in engaging and working with children and adolescents, while relating easily to their parents.

-Mary is passionate about supporting women with post natal period including those diagnosed with post natal depression.
-She also works with women presenting for support and therapy relating to parenting, depression, anxiety, relationship issues, stress management, and chronic illness.
+Mary is passionate about supporting women in the post natal period including those diagnosed with post natal depression.
+She also works with women presenting for support and therapy related to parenting, depression, anxiety, relationship issues, stress management, and chronic illness.